Lesser Slave Lake

 Lesser Slave Lake is located in northern Alberta, Canada, northwest of Edmonton.
-It is the second largest lake entirely within Alberta boundaries (and the largest easily accessible by vehicle), covering 1160 km2 and measuring over 100 km long and 15 km at its widest point.
+It is the second largest lake (Note: Lake Claire, in northeast Alberta, is largest) entirely within Alberta boundaries (and the largest easily accessible by vehicle), covering 1160 km2 and measuring over 100 km long and 15 km at its widest point.
 Lesser Slave Lake averages 11.4 m in depth and is 20.5 m at its deepest.
 It drains eastwards into the Athabasca River by way of the Lesser Slave River.

 The town of Slave Lake is located at the eastern tip of the lake, around the outflow of Lesser Slave River.